wehr-to/toastmasters-tech-talks/speech-01-ai-coding.md

 I broke down vibe coding and gave the following analogies: "Traditional programming is like giving a GPS step-by-step directions: Turn right.
 Now go 2 miles.
 Exit left.”

 Vibe coding, on the other hand, is like saying:
-“Take me somewhere with sunshine, a beach, and amazing tacos.”
+“build me a wild west themed like website”
 And somehow—the car gets you there.

 With vibe coding, you don’t write every line of code.
 You describe the vibe of what you want—a mood, a function, a feeling—and the AI figures out how to build it.
 Imagine saying: